hannydevelop/Peppubuild/README.md

 ## ✨ Quick Start

-Please checkout the [Quick Start](https://github.com/hannydevelop/peppubuild-desktop#quick_start) version of the desktop repository on how to start using Peppubuild.
+Please checkout the [Instructions](https://github.com/hannydevelop/peppubuild-desktop#instructions) version of the desktop repository on how to setup and start using Peppubuild.
+If you need more help, try the [documentation guide](https://docs.peppubuild.com).